-Fresh Frozen Plasma and Octaplas, imported for use within the UK, are subject to pathogen reduction methods (methylene blue or solvent detergent treatment).
-Methylene blue treatment has been shown to reduce the WNV load by at least 6.5^{10} logs to below the detection limit therefore the risk of transmission of WNV by methylene blue treated FFP of non-UK origin must therefore be considered negligible.
+Fresh Frozen Plasma and Octaplas®, imported for use within the UK, are subject to pathogen reduction methods (methylene blue or solvent detergent treatment.
 WNV appears to be one of the most rapidly inactivated viruses studied therefore although no specific inactivation data is available for WNV inactivation by SD treatment, other enveloped viruses such as HCV and HIV have been shown to be inactivated by $>5^{10}$ and $>6^{10}$ logs respectively, therefore SD treatment should also provide protection against West Nile virus.

-Countries affected by WNV and any applicable time limits are shown in the Geographical Disease Risk Index (GDRI) and any associated Change Notifications.
+Countries affected by WNV and any applicable time limits are shown on the JPAC website Geographical Disease Risk Index (GDRI) and by associated Change Notifications.